 Aker’s reporting of financial and other information is based on transparency and equal treatment of stakeholders.

 All stock exchange notifications and press releases are published on the company’s website, www.akerasa.com.
 Stock exchange notices are also available at www.newsweb.no.

 The company organises public presentations in connection with its financial reporting.
 These meetings are generally broadcast directly via the internet (webcast).
-The company’s financial calendar appears in the 2015 Annual Report, and is published on Aker’s website.
+The company’s financial calendar appears in the 2018 annual report, and is published on Aker’s website.

 Aker does not have separate guidelines on how to respond in the event of a takeover bid.
 The Norwegian Code of Practice for Corporate Governance recommends the adoption of such guidelines.
-Through his privately held TRG holding companies, Kjell Inge Røkke controls a total of 67.8 per cent of Aker ASA stock.
-Mr Røkke has committed to retaining control of Aker for a minimum of 10 years from June 2007.
-In view of this undertaking, the board has deemed separate takeover guidelines as recommended by the Code to be unnecessary.
+Through his privately held TRG holding companies, Kjell Inge Røkke controls a total of 68.2 per cent of Aker ASA stock.
+In view of this, the board has deemed separate takeover guidelines as recommended by the Code to be unnecessary.

 The auditor makes an annual presentation of the auditing plan to the board.
 Further, the auditor has provided the board with written confirmation that the requirement of independence is met.